ChrisCrossCrash/django-modern-user/README.md

 ## Custom User Manager

-`django-modern-user` comes with a custom user manager, `UserPlusManager`, which handles user creation and ensures the email field is used for authentication.
+`django-modern-user` comes with a custom user manager, `ModernUserManager`, which handles user creation and ensures the email field is used for authentication.

 ## Contributing